mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 SELECT * FROM test.t1 WHERE id = 1;
 ```

-As the statements are not executed inside a transaction, from the load balancers
+As the statements are not executed inside a transaction, from the load balancer's
 point of view, the latter statement can be routed to a slave server.
 The problem
 with this is that if the value that was inserted on the master has not yet
 replicated to the server where the SELECT statement is being performed, it can